mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - Used with methods like BYOL, SwAV, MoCo to push SOTA forward
     - Figure 1: Shows all

-1. Denton, Emily L. "Unsupervised learning of disentangled representations from video."
-In Advances in neural information processing systems, pp. 4414-4423.
-2017.
-  - Encoder-Decoder set up for the disentangled
-  - Hypothesis: Content (time invariant) and Pose (time variant)
-  - Two Encoders for the pose and content; Concatenate the output for single Decoder
-  - Introduce adversarial loss
-  - Video generation conditioned on context, and pose modeling via LSTM.

 1. Huynh, Tri, Simon Kornblith, Matthew R. Walter, Michael Maire, and Maryam Khademi.
 "Boosting Contrastive Self-Supervised Learning with False Negative Cancellation." arXiv preprint arXiv:2011.11765 (2020).
   - False negative Problem!! (detail analysis)
   - Methods to Mitigate false negative impacts (how? what? how much impact! significant means?? what are other methods?)